 Usually, the balloon size inside the stomach is about 550mm, lasting for about six months; during this period, the patient can lose a good amount of extra weight.

 The average cost of the Orbera Balloon in the USA is $8,248, while the Price in the UK is £4,300; keep in mind that in Turkey, the gastric balloon price is more affordable with the same quality and guaranteed results.

 the Reshape balloon is also known as a double balloon; the surgeon will place one balloon and the other after a few days.
 It is suitable for people whose obesity causes them to suffer from chronic diseases.

 The reshaped balloon is similar to the Orbera balloon, inserting it into the stomach and filling it with saline solution, except that the size is smaller than the size of the Orbera balloon.

 In contrast, the size of the two balloons is about 750 to 900 millimeters, filling the stomach with more than one balloon and producing more weight loss.

 3. MEDSIL Balloon:

 It is a Russian-made balloon and one of the latest types of stomach balloon that achieves the same purpose as the Orbera balloon.
-However, you need to remove it after 6 months, and we use this balloon for those with 30 and above body mass index.
+However, you need to remove it after six months, and we use this balloon for those with a 30 and above body mass index.

 4. OBALON Balloon